open-policy-agent/opa/docs/content/security.md

 - Client TLS certificates: Client TLS authentication is enabled by starting OPA with ``--authentication=tls``.
 When this authentication mode is enabled, OPA will require all clients to provide a client certificate.
-It is verified against the CA certificate(s) provided via `--tls-ca-cert-path`.
+It is verified against the CA certificate(s) provided via `--tls-ca-cert-file`.
 Upon successful verification, the `input.identity` value is set to the TLS certificate's subject.